dadahcr2/gbgo/index.md

 2. **Real life takes priority.** If you have a problem preventing you from playing, let the team know.
 We are extremely understanding.

 3. **In-game chat** is the preferred means of communication.
-In the rare event of not being able to communicate in-game, feel free to use other means (e.g. my contact detail at the bottom or the discord server <https://discord.gg/HHJB2qcR> - *if the link has expired, let me know and I will refresh it*)
+In the rare event of not being able to communicate in-game, feel free to use other means (e.g. my contact detail at the bottom or the discord server <https://dsc.gg/gbg>

 4. **Relax and have fun!**  Rankings are secondary.
 (Please don't pressure anyone to perform better.
 If there is an issue that detracts from the positive environment, steps will be taken to address it.)